A NEW CONJUGATE GRADIENT METHOD BASED ON LOGISTIC MAPPING FOR UNCONSTRAINED OPTIMIZATION AND ITS APPLICATION IN REGRESSION ANALYSIS

 The adherence of the PRP algorithm to the descent condition engenders confidence in subsequent analytical derivations, particularly in equation (2.6).
 By establishing the negativity of the initial terms, the proof establishes a robust foundation for affirming the convergence of the CG method, even in scenarios involving inexact line search methodologies.

-And it is obviously that andare positive, so, we get to the third term of equation (2.6), which is less than or equal to zero.
+(2.6), which is less than or equal to zero.
 Hence, we get

 .